Photon ring autocorrelations from gravitational fluctuations around a black hole: Introduction

-In this paper, we investigate the two-point correlations of intensity fluctuation on the photon ring.
-Differed from pioneers' study that ascribes the fluctuations to stochastic emission sources \cite{Hadar:2020fda}, we consider the intensity fluctuations caused by gravitational fluctuations around a black hole background.
-Because the observed intensity is given by $I_{\rm obs}=(1+z)^3 I_{\rm emt}$, the emission and propagation of lights could both be stochastic.
-Namely, observed stochastic intensity contrast ${\delta I_{\rm obs}}/{I_{\rm obs}}$ can result from two contributions, which are formulated as
+In this paper, we investigate the two-point correlations of intensity fluctuations on the photon ring.
+Differed from the pioneers' study \cite{Hadar:2020fda,Chen:2022kzv}, we consider the intensity fluctuations caused by gravitational fluctuations around a black hole.
+Since the observed intensity is given by $I_{\rm obs}=(1+z)^3 I_{\rm emt}$, both the emission sources and the trajectories of light can be stochastic.
+In this sense, the observed intensity contrast ${\delta I_{\rm obs}}/{I_{\rm obs}}$ can result from two contributions, namely,

-Since the $z$ is gravitational redshift, the gravitational fluctuations around black holes could affect the propagation of light from emission region to locations of distant observers, and thus give rise to the redshift fluctuations $\delta z$.
-If the two-point correlations of ${\delta I_{\rm obs}}/{I_{\rm obs}}$ in terms of ${\delta I_{\rm emt}}/{I_{\rm emt}}$ and $\delta z/(1+z)$ have different signatures, it can in principle separate emission models and black hole geometries in the stochastic regime.
+Since the $z$ is gravitational redshift, the gravitational fluctuations around a black hole could affect the propagation of light from emission regions to the locations of distant observers, and thus give rise to the redshift fluctuation $\delta z$.
+If the two-point correlations of ${\delta I_{\rm obs}}/{I_{\rm obs}}$ in terms of ${\delta I_{\rm emt}}/{I_{\rm emt}}$ and $\delta z/(1+z)$ have different signatures, it can distinguish between the effects originating from emission sources and those arising from black hole geometries, in principle.

-The second motivation of present paper is exploring the possibility of detecting soft hairs of a black hole with EHT \cite{Sarkar:2021djs,Lin:2022ksb,Zhu:2022shb}.
-The soft hairs can be implanted by sending a shock wave into a black hole \cite{Hawking:2016msc}.
+The second motivation of present paper is exploring the possibility of detecting stochastic gravitational fluctuations around a black hole with VLBI \cite{Sarkar:2021djs,Lin:2022ksb,Zhu:2022shb}.
+For example, the soft hairs can be implanted by sending a shock wave into a black hole \cite{Hawking:2016msc}.
 The shock wave as a type of propagating disturbance could exist in the vacuum permanently, which is analogous to the gravitational memory effects \cite{Strominger:2014pwa,Compere:2016hzt,Hawking:2016sgy}.
 Therefore, if the soft hair does exist, there are inevitably stochastic gravitational fluctuations consisting of the shock waves around a black hole.
-In principle, it has influence on propagation of light, thereby potentially being detected with EHT.
+And quantifying the imprints left by the gravitational fluctuations on images would be non-trivial.